kyma-project/kyma/docs/serverless/08-05-create-git-function.md

 2. Create a Secret (optional).

   If you use a secured repository, you must first create a Secret with either basic (username and password or token) or SSH key authentication to this repository in the same Namespace as the Function.
 To do that, follow these sub-steps:

   - On your machine, create this YAML file with one of these Secret definitions:

     - Basic authentication:

       ```yaml
       apiVersion: v1
       kind: Secret
       metadata:
         name: git-creds-basic
         namespace: {NAMESPACE}
       type: Opaque
       data:
         username: {USERNAME}
-            password: {PASSWORD}
+        password: {PASSWORD_OR_TOKEN}
       ```

     - SSH key:

       ```yaml
       apiVersion: v1
       kind: Secret
       metadata:
         name: git-creds-key
         namespace: {NAMESPACE}
       type: Opaque
       data:
         key: {SSH_KEY}
       ```

   >**NOTE:** Read more about the [supported authentication methods](#details-git-source-type).

   - Go to your Namespace view and select **Deploy new resource**.

   - Locate the YAML file with the Secret and select **Deploy**.

 3. In the left navigation panel, go to **Development** > **Functions** and select the **Repositories** tab.